turingschool/curriculum/source/paths/elevate/deploying_java_applications.markdown

 {% endterminal %}

 "Calm Ocean"!
 That's the kind of serenity I'm looking for in my web development.

+### Heroku Git Remote

+When you run `heroku create`...

+* A repo is provisioned on Heroku's side
+* The git URL for that repo is added as a master named `heroku`
+* The toolbelt can later find the app by looking for that remote in the git config

 ### `heroku rename`